Medical Center Houston Neighborhood Guide

 - Beresford School at 2501 W Holcombe Boulevard

 Higher academic institutions, mostly in the medical field are within the neighborhood.
 Among the most prominent are Baylor College of Medicine, the University of Houston, Rice University, and the University of Texas M.D.
 Anderson Cancer Center.

 To find an updated listing of all Medical Center real estate zoned to any specific public school, please send an email to Paige Martin at Paige@HoustonProperties.com with the property preference and budget that you’re working with.

 *Note: School zoning tends to change from year to year, information provided above are accurate but not guaranteed.
 Please double check by visiting the school’s website.

-The number of residential properties sold have increased, too, from 289 in 2010 to 542 in 2013.
+Homes in the Medical Center area have become quite popular, selling better in recent years.
 This can be attributed to the fact that more people are moving to the Medical Center, as well as the increasing number of the newly constructed and under construction condos and townhomes in the neighborhood.

 Upscale condos and luxury townhomes are popular in the neighborhood, though single-family patio homes are also available in the Medical Center area.
 Some of these homes date back to the 1940s.

 A number of properties are located in gated communities and have deed restrictions in place.